jnors/SiteSurveyTool/MULTI_USER.md

-# Multiple Users in SST — MVP-Compliant Approaches
+# Multiple Users in FieldPins — MVP-Compliant Approaches

-This doc clarifies what “multiple users” means for SST today, the gap you’re noticing, and practical options to address it without violating MVP constraints (no backend DB, manual sync, Google Drive as the source of truth).
+This doc clarifies what “multiple users” means for FieldPins today, the gap you’re noticing, and practical options to address it without violating MVP constraints (no backend DB, manual sync, Google Drive as the source of truth).

 ## Scope Clarification

 - Supported now: Multiple independent users, each signing in with their own Google account.
-The app writes only to that user’s My Drive under `/My Drive/SST/<ProjectName>__<projectId>`.
+The app writes only to that user’s My Drive under `/My Drive/FieldPins/<ProjectName>__<projectId>`.
 - Not in MVP: Real-time or shared editing (“collaboration”) on the same project across users.
 That is out-of-scope; label requests as `scope-creep` for a PO CUT decision.

 ## Current Behavior (as implemented)

 - Auth: NextAuth Google OAuth with Drive scope.
 Writes to the signed-in user’s Drive.
   - Code: `app/api/auth/[...nextauth]/route.ts`, `lib/auth.ts` (Google provider setup)
-- Local-first data: IndexedDB via Dexie named `sst_db`.
+- Local-first data: IndexedDB via Dexie named `FieldPins_db`.
-  - Code: `lib/db.ts` (constructor uses `super('sst_db')`)
+  - Code: `lib/db.ts` (constructor uses `super('FieldPins_db')`)
 - Sync: Manual, last-write-wins, Drive folder ensure + uploads + write `project.json` last.
   - Code: `lib/google.ts`, `lib/sync.ts`, `lib/hooks/use-projects.ts`

 ### The Gap You Noticed

-On a shared device, if User A signs in, creates offline data, signs out, and User B signs in using the same browser profile, all local data persists in the same Dexie DB (`sst_db`).
+On a shared device, if User A signs in, creates offline data, signs out, and User B signs in using the same browser profile, all local data persists in the same Dexie DB (`FieldPins_db`).
 This can cause cross-account bleed of local drafts.
 Cloud sync still goes to the currently signed-in user’s Drive, but local separation is not enforced.

 ## Options to Handle “Multiple Users” Safely (No Collaboration)